 This carry-on packing list for Paris in summer works for short and long trips!

-I’ve traveled for three years using just a carry-on and honestly?
-I never lacked anything.
-Packing for a one-week trip should be the same than for longer trips, because 1) If you forget something, you can buy it anywhere (psst.
+Plus, if you happen to feel like you’re lacking a piece of clothing, you can buy it anywhere (psst.
 I also wrote this post on my favorite thrift shops in Paris!) and 2) Washing your clothes is possible everywhere in France.

 Here’s my carry-on packing list for Paris in Summer: